madaster/madaster.github.io/ch/en/building-circularity.md

 **Note**: the circularity assessment is still under development within the Madaster Platform.
 At this moment the results shown here have a low reliability.
 If the Circularity Indicator has made a next step that increases the reliability, this will be communicated (here).

 Would you like more information about the detail screen?
-Then click here.

-A detailed explanation of the Madaster Circularity Indicator is also available"".
-Translated with www.DeepL.com/Translator (free version)"

-Would you like more information about the detail screen?
-Click <a href="./building-circularity-detail">here</a>.
+Click <a href="./building-circularity-details">here</a>.

-A <a href="/files/en/Madaster - Circularity Indicator explained.pdf" target="_blank">detailed explanation</a> of the Madaster Circularity Indicator is also available.
+A <a href="/files/Madaster_Circularity_Indicator_explained_v1.1.pdf">detailed explanation</a> of the Madaster Circularity Indicator is also available.